BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/JSON-localStorage.md

 ```

 The code above takes a JavaScript object and converts it into a JSON string.
 Refresh the page to see that.

+> Notice that the JavaScript object, `car`, doesn't have quotes around the property names `make`, `model`, and `year`.
+In JSON, all property names must be quoted.
+In JavaScript, property names don't require quotes so long as they are composed of letters, digits, and underscore and they don't start with a digit.

 Now, let's take a JSON string and convert it into an object.